-Whether you’re a bricks-and-mortar operation or an eCommerce store, you need a local SEO strategy.
+Whether you’re a Trade School, College or an eCommerce store, you need a local SEO strategy.
 Many business leaders feel a little overwhelmed by local SEO.
 After all, you may not be confident your regular SEO strategy is working.
 Now you need to tailor it for a local audience?

 Don’t let local SEO get the better of your business.
 This local SEO guide has the best tips and tricks for creating or improving a winning strategy.